-The best funds offer services that help their members to understand the purpose of super (which is to accumulate a nest egg that will provide them with a comfortable income in retirement), how they are tracking to achieve their retirement goals, and what they can do to ensure they meet those goals.
+The best funds offer services that help their members understand the purpose of super (which is to accumulate a nest egg that will provide a comfortable income in retirement), how they are tracking to achieve their retirement goals, and what they can do to ensure they meet those goals.

 We focus on education (retirement calculator, public website and secure website), communication materials (member statement, campaigns and newsletters) and financial advice services (scaled and full advice).
 The chart shows those sub-criteria and the weightings we assign to them.

 The fees a member pays – either directly from their account or indirectly through their investments – have a bearing on how much money they have in retirement.
 That's not to say a low fee fund is necessarily the best.
 A fund may be cheap because its investments use a lot of passive management, or it may cut costs by providing little in the way of member services.

 When we assess a fund on fees, we look not only at the fees and costs a member pays, directly or indirectly, but also on how clearly and completely the fund discloses those fees and costs, as shown in the chart below.
 Fees account for 12.5% of our overall rating.

 Insurance is an important benefit, but it's also a cost a member pays and should represent good value.
 The best funds provide cover that is affordable, flexible, relevant to the demographics of their membership, and requires the minimum of paperwork and medical evidence.